giraldeau/MCAC/README.md

 On the screen, it will output after every collision:
 - `NAgg` is the current number of aggregate, at first it is the number of spheres and decrease one by one
-- `Time` is the physical time (at least statisticly)
+- `Time` is the physical time (at least statistical)
 - `CPU` is the computational time (in seconds)
-- `after n it` is the nuber of time iteration without collision that precedes this one
+- `after n it` is the number of time iteration without collision that precedes this one

 It will also produce some **files.h5** and **files.xmf**